robincushman/CourseraDataScience/README.md

 # CourseraDataScience
-Coursera data science projects this is a sample ReadMe file.
+Coursera data science projects.
+This is a sample ReadMe file.
+Typing information about myself.